nikhild05/IBM-Project-39046-1660389861/README.md

  - [Member 1 - Niranjan S (718019Z335)](https://github.com/niran1412)
  - [Member 2 - Rohit Sonar (718019Z342)](https://github.com/Rohit-2001-Sonar)
  - [Member 3 - Vasanthan M (718019Z359)](https://github.com/Vasanthan916)

+## Abstract
+Next to airways, trains are one of the fastest modes of transportation.
+Being the preferred choice among vast majority of middle class and impoverished people, it attracts for its amenities.
+But, passengers in trains are increasingly at risk from thefts and accidents.
+The most common forms of these hazards include chain snatching, derailment, and fire accidents.
+People no longer want to travel in trains alone or at night because they believe they are unsafe.
+The rail accidents are documented by the National Crime Bureau.
+As a result, the federal government has implemented new security measures that mandate 2 to 5 RPF in train at all times.
+It can be used as starting point, however, it falls short in certain situations.
+We give a solution to address these problems by providing an application which the user can access after booking.
+With a single click, this app addresses the most urgent train issues, such as fire incidents, the prevalence of unreserved passengers in reserved compartments, and chain snatching.
+Hereby, a text message will be sent to the TC and RPF as an alert notification.
+Our project uses the Node-Red service, app development, and IBM cloud platform to store passenger data.
 ## Ideation Phase
  - [Problem Statement](https://github.com/IBM-EPBL/IBM-Project-39046-1660389861/blob/main/Pre-Development%20Phase/Project%20Planning/ProblemStatement-SmartSolutionForRailways-PNT2022TMID12653.pdf)
  - [Empathy Map](https://app.mural.co/invitation/mural/ibm06765/1663722824795?sender=u456599987bbb7a87edd88416&key=2b27581c-8311-44c9-ba0f-ed6c46e3df1f)